 For an ETH-DAI pair with an LTV of 50%, our net break-even price percentage is at - 74.9684%

 This means that in the above example with the current ETH price at $444.73, ETH would have to correct all the way to around $111 (-75%) for the underlying collateral to become 100% collateralized.

 You would also see Duration(days) in the calculator.
 This signifies the time it takes for the erc20 to decline in price and is required so that the fees that the LPT tokens earn can be calculated.
 These fees that are earned are then subtracted from Eth Break Even Price to get the Net BreakEven Price.

 The fund will never run a deficit and grow continuously as a percentage of all the minting fees are allocated to it.
-This creates a continuous buying pressure on UND and helps maintain the dollar peg value.
-The portion of minting fees allocated to SAFU fund is initially set to 40%.
-This allocation is not fixed and can change as the system becomes autonomous.
+This creates continuous buying pressure on UND and helps maintain the dollar peg value.
+A portion of the minting fee will be allocated to the SAFU fund.
+This allocation is not fixed and can be changed as the system becomes autonomous.